pb-stack/pb-stack.github.io/index.md

 Hi, I am **Pranav**.
 Nice to meet you!<br>

 Currently based in Amstelveen, Netherlands.
-I am a technology and supply chain professional with 4+ years of hands-on experience driving the development and delivery of complex enterprise solutions (hardware + software).
-I specialize in translating customer needs into effective solutions through strong problem solving, technical and commercial skills, and managing cross-functional collaboration across Industry 4.0 platforms, and enterprise system integration.
+Having recently relocated, I hope to work with new clients, problems, growth sectors, and a unique environment.

+Across a portfolio of $4+$ years of engagements, I have designed, sold, and deployed Industry 4.0 solutions, ranging from robotic automation and AMR fleets to full-stack WMS/ERP integrations initiatives.
+My projects are focused on driving $3$ to $5$ times throughput gains and $30$ to $50$ percent cost reductions for Fortune 500 and high-growth clients in e-commerce, pharma, automotive, and manufacturing.
+Merging deep systems thinking and structured problem solving with hands-on execution across hardware, software, and commercial strategy, I am uniquely positioned to convert operational challenges into opportunities for growth

 I hold a Master's Engineering degree from the University of Cambridge, where I was a recipient of the St. John’s-Darwin Research Award.
 During my time at Cambridge, I completed consulting placements with leading firms including Kohler Mira, Thales, Bastion Therapeutics, and Kettle Foods, delivering commercialization strategies and operational improvements.
+I also hold an advanced diploma in Renewable Energy and Policy and trained as an Electrical/Electronics Engineer in my bachelor's degree.

-When I'm not optimizing supply chains or designing automation solutions, you'll find me mountaineering, trail running, or at the clay shooting range.
+When I'm not at my desk, you'll find me mountaineering, trail running, or at the clay shooting range.
 I'm passionate about travel, food exploration, and classic rock music.